podcast

 Draft Zero: a screenwriting podcast

-DZ-42: One-Shot - Split, Character Worldview & Macro POV
+DZ-42: One-Shot - Character Worldview & Macro POV in SPLT

-What screenwriting lessons can be we learn from SPLIT?
+Listen when you're writing a twist and need to earn it through point-of-view rather than surprise alone.
 In our first (and perhaps last) one-shot, we take a close look at the M. Night Shyamalan's SPLIT.
 Rather than having one topic with many examples, we use the one example to look at many topics.
 Well, okay, a few topics.
 Firstly, we take the opportunity to revisit theme.
 SPLIT offers a very clear example of the worldview of the characters and the rules of the world working together to create a coherent theme.
-Then we look at the SPLIT's use of macro point...
+Then we...

 2017-04-26